 The Eye Center of Central PA’s incredibly talented team of eye surgeons offer the most advanced technology in cataract surgery.
 Cataract surgery is one of the most commonly performed treatments in the world, and it is considered to be both safe and effective for many.
 Cataract surgery involves very tiny incisions, and no stitches are generally needed.
-Handheld instruments are used to gain access to the cataract, which is broken up by ultrasonic energy and removed in small fragments from the eye with gentle suction.
+With standard cataract surgery, handheld instruments are used to gain access to the cataract, which is broken into small fragments by ultrasonic vibrations and removed from the eye with gentle suction.
 Refractive laser cataract surgery is the most advanced technology with computer controlled high speed laser precision.
 The laser provides accurate astigmatic correction to help achieve a goal of being less dependent on glasses.
-During a comprehensive eye examination, we will thoroughly assess your condition and talk about the advantages of each technique.
+During your consultation exam, we will thoroughly assess your cataracts and discuss the advantages of each technique.

-If you are suffering from cataracts contact us to schedule a consultation with one of our board-certified ophthalmologists.
-During your comprehensive eye examination, one of our ophthalmologists will identify the type of cataract you have, as well as its progression.
-We will also assess your medical history and lifestyle to make sure you get the best plan for treatment possible.
+If cataracts are affecting your vision and way of life, contact us to schedule a consultation with one of our board-certified ophthalmologists.
+During your comprehensive eye examination, we will assess your cataracts, as well as your overall medical history and lifestyle to ensure a personalized treatment plan.

 Cataract Surgery Reviews